SpeedyGame/SpeedyGame/README.md

 ### Hello.
 My name is Steven Mensah.
-I'm an undergraduate student at Knox College, majoring in Computer Science and minoring in either Music, Japanese, or both.
+I'm an undergraduate student at Knox College, majoring in Computer Science and minoring in Studio Art Design.
-I do not have much coding experience as of now.
+(will be updated soon) I do not have much coding experience as of now.
 I've messed around in video game engines such as Unity, RenPy, and took a Web Development class in highschool
 (which you can view).
 It's only until the start of college that I started to learn more about programming and know what I'm typing on the screen and why.
 I hope to put up some of my personal projects here (mainly game dev projects).